 Option 1: No Upgrade Needed

 If the home addition includes expanding an area rather than building entirely new rooms, you may not need to upgrade the HVAC system at all.
 This is most likely the instance if your heating and cooling units were too large when they were installed.
-Request a load calculation from a pro technician, such as one from Service Experts Heating & Air Conditioning by calling 614-334-3192.
+Request a load calculation from a pro technician, such as one from Stevenson Service Experts by calling 614-334-3192.
 This will affect if your existing HVAC setup can handle the modifications you’ve made to your home.

 Option 2: Upgrade Your HVAC System

 Another solution for delivering heat and air conditioning into your home addition is to lengthen the ductwork from your current forced-air system.
 If you have radiators or baseboard heating, you can lengthen hot water piping to the new area.

 Bear in mind that, along with ductwork or water piping, you might also have to install HVAC equipment to manage the higher load.
 The subsequent increase in electricity consumption could even require an electrical panel upgrade.
 If your heating and cooling system is due for a replacement soon, this may be a good solution.

 Instead of upgrading your existing unit to handle the additional space, you can put in a separate one.
 Ductless mini-splits are ideal for this.
 They use two parts.
 There’s a condensing unit that is placed on the ground near your home, similar to an air conditioner.
 Then there’s the small indoor blower that is placed on the ceiling or wall.